 \section{Abstract}

-The rapid advancement of large language models (LLMs) has raised concerns about cultural bias, fairness, and their applicability in diverse linguistic and underrepresented regional contexts.
-To enhance and benchmark the capabilities of LLMs, there is a need to develop large-scale resources focused on multilingual, local, and cultural contexts.
+The rapid progress of large language models (LLMs) raises concerns about cultural bias, fairness, and performance in diverse languages and underrepresented regions.
+Addressing these gaps requires large-scale resources grounded in multilingual, local, and cultural contexts.
 We systematize and \textbf{extend the earlier \textit{NativQA} framework to multimodality} by adding image, audio, and video support, enabling scalable construction of culturally and regionally aligned QA datasets in native languages.
-The framework utilizes user-defined seed queries and leverages search engines to collect location-specific, everyday information.
-It has been evaluated across 39 locations in 24 countries and in 7 languages, ranging from extremely low-resource to high-resource settings, and collect over $\sim$300K text QA pairs, $\sim$312K images, and $\sim$29K videos with associated audio.
-The developed resources can be used for LLM benchmarking and further fine-tuning.
+Given user-defined seed queries, the framework uses search engines to collect location-specific everyday information.
+We evaluate it across 39 locations in 24 countries and 7 languages, spanning extremely low-resource to high-resource settings, and collect over $\sim$300K text QA pairs, $\sim$312K images, and $\sim$29K videos with associated audio.
+The developed resources can be used for LLMs benchmarking and further fine-tuning.
 The framework has been made publicly available for the community.
 Demo video is available here: \href{https://shorturl.at/DAVn9}{https://shorturl.at/DAVn9}. \end{list}